Vitor Coelho VieiraUNIVERSAL FUND MEMBER

 Vitor's Story

 Vitor joined Watsi on December 26th, 2017.
-Three years ago, Vitor joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Vitor's most recent donation traveled 10,000 miles to support Win, a 50-year-old farmer from Burma, to fund eye surgery so he can return to work.
+Four years ago, Vitor joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Vitor's most recent donation traveled 11,000 miles to support Myint, a 27-year-old female from Thailand, to fund heart surgery.

 Impact